OLIMEX/OLINUXINO/SOFTWARE/A20/A20-build/README.txt

 1. Setup of the toolchain
 -------------------------
 You should make sure that you have the tools needed for building the Linux Kernel.
-You'd have to install them if you don’t have them already installed.
+You'd have to install them if you donâ€™t have them already installed.
 To install new software you should be logged to a user with super user rights on your Linux machine.
 Type in the terminal:

 $ sudo su